 Frequently Asked Questions

 If you have been afforded coverage but the amount paid is not enough to successfully return your property to its pre-loss state, contact the attorneys at Cassel & Cassel for a free consultation.
-Our team of attorneys along with trusted contractors in numerous fields of work can help put together a supplemental claim to present to your insurance company.
-Make sure to keep all of the documents related to the claim in order to help expedite the supplemental claim process.
+Our team of attorneys along with trusted public adjusters, loss consultants, and experts in numerous fields of work can help put together a supplemental claim to present to your insurance company.
+Make sure to keep all of the documents related to your claim in order to help expedite the supplemental claim process.

 If your claim has been denied, there is a chance you may have to sue your insurance company in order to obtain any compensation.
 The attorneys at Cassel & Cassel are here to help.
 Contact us for a free consultation.
 Our attorneys will advocate on your behalf and do everything possible to obtain maximum compensation in as expedient a manner as possible.
 Make sure to keep all of the documents related to the claim in order to help expedite the process.